The Role of Data Cap in Optimal Two-part Network Pricing: Welfare-optimal Pricing

+In summary, the structure of the optimal two-part pricing is largely influenced by the data cap, which plays a transitional role (mechanism) between the flat-rate and the pay-as-you-go type of pricing schemes.
+Specifically, diminishing the data cap transforms the optimal pricing from a more coarse-grained flat-rate structure to a more fine-grained pay-as-you-go structure which leads to higher revenue of providers.
+As heavy users emerge, providers' capacities grow or the competition from lower-end competitors becomes intense, revenue objectives will drive providers more strongly to shift from the flat-rate towards pay-as-you-go schemes.

-\section{welfare-optimal Pricing}
+\section{Welfare-optimal Pricing}

 In the previous section, we studied the revenue-optimal pricing under which we showed the transitional role of data cap.
 However, the revenue-optimal solution does not maximize the social welfare, i.e., the total utility of the providers and their users.
-Although market competition in general improves the social welfare, which will be maximized under a perfect competitive market, a large deviation from the maximum welfare would more likely happen in a monopoly market.
-In the section, we focus on a monopoly market, i.e., the congestion level of the free provider \(q_0=+\infty\).
-We compare the welfare-optimal and revenue-optimal solutions of the monopoly provider, and characterize the impact of data cap under the welfare-optimal pricing structure.
+Although market competition in general improves the social welfare, {which will be maximized in a perfectly competitive market under certain conditions \cite{chen2015bandwidth}, \cite[Chapter~10.1.3]{tremblay2012new},} a large deviation from the maximum welfare would more likely happen in a monopoly market.
+In the section, we focus on a monopoly market, i.e., the congestion level of the free provider is \(q_0=+\infty\).
+We characterize the impact of data cap under the welfare-optimal pricing structure.
+We also compare the welfare-optimal and revenue-optimal solutions of the monopoly provider and derive regulatory implications.

-Under any given data cap \(g_I\), we denote \(f_I^\circ(g_I)\) and \(p_I^\circ(g_I)\) as the optimal lump-sum fee and per-unit fee that maximize the social welfare $S_I$ (defined in Equation (\ref{equation:welfare})) and result in the optimal welfare $S_I^\circ(g_I)$.
+Under any given data cap \(g_I\), we denote \(f_I^\circ(g_I)\) and \(p_I^\circ(g_I)\) as the optimal lump-sum fee and per-unit fee that maximize the social welfare $S_I$ (defined in Equation \ref{equation:welfare}) and result in the optimal welfare $S_I^\circ(g_I)$.
 To make a comparison, we denote $S_I^*(g_I)$ as the social welfare achieved under the provider's revenue-optimal fees $f_I^*(g_I)$ and $p_I^*(g_I)$.
 Next, we study how various data caps influence its optimal welfare \(S_I^\circ\), and corresponding pricing decisions, i.e., \(f_I^\circ\) and \(p_I^\circ\).
 In particular, we compare the two-part pricing with the pay-as-you-go scheme, i.e., \(f_I = g_I = 0\), and the flat-rate scheme, i.e., \(g_I = +\infty\).
 For simplification, we define the optimal social welfare under the flat-rate as \(S^\circ_\infty = \displaystyle\lim_{g_I\rightarrow \infty} S_I^\circ(g_I)\).